Appi Aamchi Collector

 Appi Aamchi Collector is an Indian Marathi language TV series airing on Zee Marathi.
 It is produced by Shweta Shinde under the banner of Vajra Production.
 It premiered from 22 August 2022 by replacing Satyawan Savitri.
-It stars Shivani Naik and Rohit Parshuram in lead roles.
+It starred Shivani Naik and Rohit Parshuram in lead roles.

 Plot

 An inspirational journey of an ordinary village girl Appi, who fights against all odds and becomes a collector.
 Life takes a turn when Appi falls in love with a corrupt police officer, Arjun.